julian-molina/Documentation/docs/_includes/charting_space/time-scale.md

 {{include.charts}}# Automatic Scale

-**To change the automatic scale settings**, place the mouse pointer over the corresponding time box, press the <kbd>Shift</kbd> key and slowly scroll the wheel of the mouse.
-The action cycles through the different possible scale automation settings.
+**1. To change the automatic scale settings**, place the mouse pointer over the corresponding time box, press the <kbd>Shift</kbd> key and slowly scroll the wheel of the mouse.
+The action cycles through different possible scale automation settings.
 Notice a tiny green triangle below and/or above the rate scale icon.

 * A triangle pointing right means that the maximum value of the scale is automatic.